kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>On the whole, US companies have always employed remote developers from other countries.
 But based on what I saw, companies now seem more willing to hire stateside remote coders.</p>

-<p>Hiring remotely has always made sense for businesses but the pandemic made that obvious.
-Businesses can either hire devs at USD$100,000+ a year, rent them an office, then maintain it with electricity, custodians, etc.</p>
+<p>Remote hiring makes financial sense for businesses.
+They can either hire devs at USD$100,000+ a year, rent them an office, then maintain it with electricity, custodians, etc.</p>

 <p>Or, they can just hire devs at USD$100,000+ a year.</p>

 <p>Every job I applied for was either fully remote or hybrid.
-I certainly would have applied for in-office jobs as well, but none of the ones I applied to offered it.</p>
+I certainly would have applied for in-office jobs, but none of the ones I applied to offered it.</p>

 <p>So yes, developers have a lot of job options right now and companies are saving money.
 But the tragedy of Covid-19 is the reason for this.</p>